mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/overview.md

 # In-App Voice Overview

-Client SDK allows you to add voice capabilities to your web or native application.
+Client SDK allows you to add voice capabilities to your web (JavaScript), Android, or iOS application.
 You application would then be able to support a variety of use cases such as click to call a support agent, realtime messaging, and voice chat rooms.

 Client SDK In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience.